-The primer can be a clear or pigmented MVEP, CA-FD, or MetalliX Epoxy.
-The clear versions of these can be mixed with Mica Essence Powder either a 1⁄2 or full 226-gram jar.
+The primer can be a clear or pigmented MVR-9.
+The clear versions of these can be mixed with Mica Essence Powder at with a full 226-gram jar.
 Use colors that will be in your show coat or use contrasting colors to the show coat.
 Either can create more depth in your MetalliX.
+An added benefit of a primer coat is to minimize the outgassing of etched concrete.
+Latent outgassing directly in Metallix Epoxy will create bubbles and craters (bubbles that popped) in the finished Metallix Epoxy finish.
+The result is sanding and/or redoing your project.